naguiagahnim/gtk-gl-shaders/README.md

 ## Acknowledgements

-Special thanks to [@Rayzeq](https://github.com/Rayzeq) for figuring out the epoxy initialization issue and for the help along the way.
+Special thanks to [@Rayzeq](https://github.com/Rayzeq) for figuring out the epoxy initialization issue, for implementing uniforms and for all the help along the way.